 You will probably need class 1 business use if you drive your car to multiple sites or offices, as well as your usual place of work.
 Most insurers also include a spouse on this type of policy, but would not insure the car for business use for any other named driver.

 The next level of business car insurance generally covers the policyholder and a named driver who uses the car to travel between different sites.
 Someone who travels extensively in the car for work will almost certainly need class 3 business use.

 Commercial car insurance

 Business car insurance is not the same as commercial car insurance, which is aimed primarily at motorists who use their car for commercial purposes such as a taxi driver or a delivery driver.
 The price of a commercial car insurance quote will depend on exactly how and why you use your car professionally.
 Again, it is important to remember that the definitions of the different classes differ between insurers.

 Business car insurance also differs from company car insurance.
 If you drive a company car, the company car policy should be taken out by the company that owns or leases the vehicle.

 Find cheap business car insurance quotes

-You can also choose their vehicle with care can also help you to get a cheap car insurance quote.
+Choosing your vehicle with care can also help you to get a cheap car insurance quote.
 Insurers place cars in one of 50 groups – and cars in group one tend to be the cheapest to insure.

 The security of your vehicle will also have an influence on price, as a secure car is less likely to be stolen.
 You can often reduce your premium if you fit an approved alarm and immobiliser – and keep your car in a locked garage overnight.